 Proving Liability in Pedestrian Accidents

-When a victim hires an attorney to represent them, their attorney will seek to establish the motorist’s liability by pointing to specific acts of driver negligence or recklessness, such as:
+When a victim hires a personal injury attorney to represent them, their attorney will seek to establish the motorist’s liability by pointing to specific acts of driver negligence or recklessness, such as:

 - Driving while engaged in distracting behavior

 - Driving while under the influence of an intoxicating substance

 - Running a red light or stop sign

 - Driving faster than conditions allow